astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 You can attach an AWS IAM role to your Deployment to grant the Deployment all of the role's permissions.

 Using IAM roles provides the greatest amount of flexibility for authorizing Deployments to your cloud.
-For example, you can use existing IAM roles on new Deployments, or your can attach a single IAM role to multiple Deployments that all have the same level of access to your cloud.
+For example, you can use existing IAM roles on new Deployments, or your can attach a single IAM role to multiple Deployments hat all require the same level of access to your cloud.

 #### Prerequisites